What is a Tier 0 Help Desk?

 Of course, you can encourage its adoption by choosing an intuitive tool that users feel comfortable using right away.
 Avoiding steep learning curves is a smart move to change behaviors – especially if you come from offering email support.

-"To familiarize the end-user with InvGate Service Desk, we renamed it CAS, Centro de Atención de Servicio (Service Attention Center), and created our own URL with this name.
+"To familiarize the end-user with InvGate Service Management, we renamed it CAS, Centro de Atención de Servicio (Service Attention Center), and created our own URL with this name.
 Plus, we facilitated the access by those who would upload the tickets to the tool by establishing an automatic login process.

 As soon as we brought CAS online, the user immediately learned how to upload an incident, and how to find a solution in the knowledge base.
 It brought us quite a few benefits."